 L&O was founded in 1956 and, according to the Science Citation Index, is the most frequently cited journal in both fields.
 The journal has grown from 316 pages in 1956, to approximately 2000 pages per year in recent years. it publishes original articles about all aspects of limnology and oceanography.
 The journal's unifying theme is the understanding of aquatic ecosystems.

 The ASLO Bulletin was launched in 1992 as an informal means of communication among members, and in 2001 was renamed the Limnology and Oceanography Bulletin as part of a major revision of its purpose and content.
 It is published four times annually and includes peer-reviewed articles, informational and opinion articles concerning events within and beyond the society, community news, meeting announcements and highlights, book reviews and other material.

 L&O:Methods considers manuscripts whose primary focus is methodological, and that deal with problems in the aquatic sciences.
-In order to provide the most rapid publication consistent with high standards, the journal appears in electronic format only, and the entire submission and review system is online.
-Articles are posted as soon as they are accepted and formatted for publication.
+In order to provide the most rapid publication consistent with high standards, the journal appears in electronic format only, and articles are posted as soon as they are accepted and formatted for publication.

 ASLO holds at least one and usually 2 meetings annually, often in partnership with other aquatic science societies.
 Sessions on recent advances and other special topics are included as well as a core sessions representing the breadth of aquatic science.
 For the past decade, a biannual Aquatic Sciences meeting has generally alternated with a biannual Ocean Sciences meeting.
 The society maintains a balance between limnology and oceanography in its meetings.
 Meeting co-sponsors have included the American Geophysical Union, the Ecological Society of America, the Oceanography Society, and others.